MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 If a `NetworkBehaviour` has a base class that also has serialization functions, the base class functions should also be called.

-Note that the `UpdateVar` packets created for GameObject state updates may be aggregated in buffers before being sent to the client, so a single transport layer packet may contain updates for multiple GameObjects.
+Note that the `UpdateVar` packets created for game object state updates may be aggregated in buffers before being sent to the client, so a single transport layer packet may contain updates for multiple game objects.